-We Have Moved Our new address is: 1241 Cumberland Ave STE.
-E, West Lafayette Indian
+Our Address is: 1241 Cumberland Ave STE.
+E, West Lafayette Indiana

 Do you accept insurance?

 Yes, we are on several insurance plans and will file directly with these insurances for you.
 Co-pays and/or coinsurance is expected at time of service.
 If we are not in-network for your insurance we can assist with providing referrals or can provide you with statements you can send to your insurance for direct reimbursement with out-of-network benefits.
 Please call our office to inquire about whether or not we accept your insurance.

 What is a Psychologist?

 A psychologist is a doctor who has attended a four year undergraduate program, but also completed substantial graduate and post graduate work in the field of psychology.
 Psychologists have a Ph.D.
 (Doctorate of Philosophy) in a given area, typically clinical or counseling psychology.
 This degree requires a 2-3 year Master’s degree in counseling and another 4-5 years of post-graduate training in a clinical psychology Ph.D. program.
 This is followed by a year-long residency program.
 In all, psychologists spend 7-8 years with an intensive focus on learning about how the brain functions, what drives and controls behavior, how mental illness manifests, general psychological principles, and how to assess and treat the full range of mental health conditions.

 A psychiatrist is a medical doctor who has chosen a specialty in Mental Health.
 A psychiatrist receives a 4 year undergraduate degree, then spends 3-4 years in medical school learning about general health conditions.
 This is followed by a 3-4 year psychiatry residency program where they spend intensive training learning about mental health conditions and how to treat them.
 Psychiatrist prescribe medications and this is typically the focus of their sessions.

 What is a therapist or counselor?